Semantic Audio-Visual Navigation: Related work

-\paragraph{Audio-visual navigation} Recent work leverages audio in embodied navigation for the AudioGoal navigation task~\cite{chen_audio-visual_2019,gan2019look}.
+\paragraph{Audio-visual navigation.} Recent work leverages audio \KGcr{for} the AudioGoal navigation task~\cite{chen_audio-visual_2019,gan2019look}.
 In that setup, the agent navigates to a sound-emitting goal using both visual and acoustic observations~\cite{chen_audio-visual_2019,gan2019look,chen_waypoints_2020}.
 As discussed above, prior methods assume the goal is sounding continuously through the episode and that it does not have a visual \KG{embodiment}.
-While suitable for certain events like a fire alarm, many acoustic events are short and infrequent (e.g., glass breaking, \KG{door slamming}, a person calling for help).
-We consider a generalized setting where the audio signal is only available for a \CA{limited period of} time and the agent must find it using both initial acoustic cues and the goal semantics. \KG{In addition, we augment the SoundSpaces audio simulations~\cite{chen_audio-visual_2019} for Matterport3D~\cite{Matterport3D} to portray semantically relevant object-level sounds, an advance over the simulations used in prior work~\cite{chen_audio-visual_2019,gan2019look,chen_waypoints_2020} that inserted a small set of sounds randomly in the environments without any visual embodiment.}
+While suitable for certain events like \emph{fire alarm}, many acoustic events are short and infrequent (e.g., glass breaking, \KG{door slamming}, a person calling for help).
+We consider a generalized setting where the audio signal is only available for a \CA{limited period of} time and the agent must find \ZAcr{the sounding object} using both initial acoustic cues and the goal semantics. \KG{In addition, we augment the SoundSpaces audio simulations~\cite{chen_audio-visual_2019} for Matterport3D~\cite{Matterport3D} to portray semantically relevant object-level sounds, an advance over the simulations used in prior work~\cite{chen_audio-visual_2019,gan2019look,chen_waypoints_2020}, \KGcr{which} inserted a small set of sounds randomly in the environments without any visual embodiment.}